 Tolkien books are straightforward in so far as publishing details are clearly printed in the books.
 Certain variations, characteristics or mistakes are interesting, but irrelevant to value.
 The books are now so scarce that all variations are valuable.
 What is more critical is the condition, not necessarily the printing or variation.
 An older printing in fine condition can be worth much more than an average early printing.
 The dust jacket’s condition contributes most of the value of many contemporary books.
 Interesting features and details, whether they are correct or not, are secondary to condition, especially that of the dustjacket.
 What is important when choosing a particular book and its price is knowledge of market factors, not old-school publishing and book details.

 This price focus can be upsetting to traditional dealers, collectors or fans.
 The commercialisation and commodity value aspects of modern book collecting offend the sensibility of some people, as if it degrades the intrinsic value of the author and his works.
 I often hear: “that’s a ridiculous price you are charging, I bought mine for £25.00”.
 The same could be said about current house prices.
 No new, younger buyer wants to hear about an old market and how clever you are for being born three decades sooner!
-It matters only what the price and condition is now and what is likely to happen in the future.
+It matters only what the price and condition are now and what is likely to happen in the future.

 The truth about what people of all ages really want in books or houses, is that they want the price to be low when they are buying, and then for it to shoot up soon after.
 They greedily want what earlier buyers got by accident but are too impatient to wait or put in the time required to buy correctly.
 Book investment may seem like a get rich quick scheme based on temporary market trends, but for most people it takes time and luck in the long term.